JoaoWesley/appointment-api/README.md

 #### Parameters

-    {timeZone} - Timezone to the given date
+    {timeZone} - Timezone for the given date
     {date} - Final date

 The date can have offset following iso 8601 pattern if none is provided UTC will be considered default.